Sara-Sardar/kurdlancer-capstone-project/README.md

-Capstone Project: Kurdlancer Application and Website
+# Kurdlancer Application and Website

-Devloper: Sara Sardar Hassan
+# Devloped by: Sara Sardar Hassan

 ---

+## Features

 Project overview:
 Kurdlance (Mobile application or website ) is for a freelancing job ,